ISTA-SPiDerS/chain-execution-benchmark/workloads/uniswap/README.md

 # Uniswap Benchmark

 The Uniswap Benchmark simulates a unique distribution of users buying assets at an exchange.
-The data is based on the uniswap transaction behaviour on the Ethereum blockchain over the course of 2022.
+The data is based on the uniswap transaction behaviour on the Ethereum blockchain over the course of 2022 and represents the daily average resource access distribution.

 In the uniswap_workload.rs file there are two vectors describing the workload.
 First an average workload that represents the average distribution of coin pairs over the year.